 - The local timezone is based on your IP’s location.
 (If you are using a proxy, the proxy’s location will count)

-The 2 value should be the same.
+The 2 values should be the same.
 So adjust the timezone to your IP’s location.
 (Using Automatic Timezone spoofing mode should solve the issue)

 Read more about timezone.